XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-two.md

 # Wireframes / storyboards

 **I did my storyboard on Shorthand directly.**

-**I have finished most of my data visualizations and the whole outline for my story you can click the link below to check my project preview!**
+I have finished most of my data visualizations and the whole outline for my story you can click the link below to check my project preview!
+I kept a few sections after my original work just in case I want to use them later, hope it won't interrupt!

 **🔗My Shorthand Preview Link:** https://preview.shorthand.com/31MkjZW51yN0BmZC/responsive/desktop